Veranda-Digital/veranda-issues/README.md

 ## Security disclosures
 If you identify a vulnerability or other security related bug, please send a note to admin@verandadigital.com before opening a GitHub issue.
-This will allow us to assess the disclosure and prepare a fix prior to a public disclosure.
+This will allow us to assess and prepare a fix prior to a public disclosure.